johnsblevins/AzureLandingZones/templates/entlz/README.md

         Description: Location to store deployment metadata
         Default Value: usgovvirginia

+An Azure Bicep template is used to deploy the management group hierarchy, [platform-mgs.bicep](platform-mgs.bicep).
 The following figure shows the management group hierarchy which will be created using "entlz" as the prefix value for demonstration purposes:

     Tenant (/)
         Tenant Root Group